EU Remainers are by definition those who voted to ‘Remain’ in the Brexit Referendum to leave the European Union on 23 Jun 2016.

 “Today, I am standing here as your candidate for Prime Minister.”
 Shades of David Steel in 1981?
 Delusions of grandeur?
 Even Jacob Rees-Mogg, when riding at the top of the bookies’ polls as a future Prime Minister, did not put himself forward as Tory leader and Prime Minister, pointing out that no-one had gone from the Tory back-benches to Prime Minister without the intermediate step of ministerial office.
 Jo Swinson thinks she can defy the laws of political jealousy – sorry, political convention.
 However, she appealed to the feminist, Remoaner, environmental and homosexual constituencies with a self-confidence that may persuade the unwary and gullible supporters in these constituencies to create their own Momentum.
 She declared “Love is love” with an air of profundity that obscured to her applauding audience its ambiguity and meaningless, equal to Theresa May’s “Brexit means Brexit”.
 She claims she has learned from past mistakes and failed promises, but there is not much to show for this.

 27 Sep 2019: tonight Mark Urban on BBC Newsnight introduced us to another profound truism in discussing the BBC’s ‘editorial theology’ on racism.
 “Racism is racism” was the BBC response to criticism from dozens of activists about the BBC’s attitude to racism.
-Shades of Theresa May and of Jo Swinson!
+Shades of Theresa May and of Jo Swinson (see above)!
 Is a new trend beginning?

 I note also that “women of colour” was used by BBC Breakfast presenter Naga Munchetty in this criticised broadcast, just as it was used recently by Meghan Markle, but this was the phrase for which Amber Rudd had to apologize to Dianne Abbott.
 Newspeak does not even know its own orthodoxy.

-8 Oct 2019: BBC Newsnight introduced us to ‘colourism’, the daughter of ‘racism’, in which provileges are given to lighter-skinned people.
-At least colour is objective and visible – although a spectrum – while ‘race’ is a figment of the evolutionary imagination.
+8 Oct 2019: BBC Newsnight introduced us to ‘colourism’, the daughter of ‘racism’, in which privileges are given to lighter-skinned people.
+At least colour is objective and visible – although a spectrum – while ‘racism’ is a figment of the evolutionary imagination.
 There is only one human race.